-If you have a business in the Netherlands, you are legally obliged to keep records and to retain them for at least 7 years.
-You must keep data related to immovable property for at least 10 years.
-The obligation also applies when your business ceases trading within the specified period.
+Do you have a business in the Netherlands?
+You are legally obliged to keep records and to retain them.
+All data on your business that you record on paper or digitally are part of your business records.
+The obligation to keep these records also applies when your business ceases trading within the specified period.

 Obligation to keep records